Tools for Life: Data Sharing and Public Health

 The informed process of deciding to give consent to the sharing of our personal data for purposes beyond our direct care remains a key problem for patients and health professionals alike.

-The Tools for Life (TfL): Data Sharing and Public Health project is a Wellcome Trust Public Engagement Project that aims to engage patients, the public, health professionals, researchers and medical charities in a collaboration that seeks to effect change in patient’s perceptions and attitudes towards the sharing of their personal data.
+The Tools for Life (TfL): Data Sharing and Public Health project was a Wellcome Trust Public Engagement Project that aimed to engage patients, the public, health professionals, researchers and medical charities in a collaboration to effect change in patient’s perceptions and attitudes towards the sharing of their personal data.

-To accomplish this aim, the project will be conducted in a number of phases.
-Each phase has a different objective.
+To accomplish this aim, the project was conducted in a number of phases.
+Each phase had a different objective.

 Project stages